TaegyeonKIM/TaegyeonKIM/README.md

 ### ✨Welcome to my Git hub!✨
-#### I'm Freeranced disigner/illustrator and student who studies to be a nice developer!
+#### I'm Freeranced Motion graphic designer/illustrator and student who studies to be a nice developer!

 **contact**